 The CHS supports scholars and their research with a variety of configurations.
 All fellows receive an appointment for at least one academic year.
-Fellows receive varying levels of support and reside at the Center for up to two weeks, or for a semester, or even for the full academic year (September through May), depending on the scope and needs of their proposed projects.
+Fellows receive varying levels of support and may reside at the Center for a term up to 18 weeks, depending on the scope and needs of their proposed projects.
 The CHS also nominates fellows to special, ongoing positions.

 For more information about the research supported by the CHS, see the Fellowships Research Bulletin.